EHB-MCT/portfolio-second-chance-HiraTariqAkhtar/README.md

 # returns 'chart'
 GET(/chart)

-# add 'letter' to database
+# update 'count' of your name's first letter in database
 POST (/postName)

 ```